 This is a 3-credit-hour course.
 According to Ohio State policy, students should expect around 3 hours per week of time spent on direct instruction (instructor content and Carmen activities, for example) in addition to 6 hours of homework (reading and assignment preparation, for example) to receive a grade of (C) average.
 ASC Honors provides an excellent guide to scheduling and study expectations.

-Student participation requirements
+Student participation expectations

-Because this is a 100% distance-education course, your attendance is based on your online activity and participation.
 The following is a summary of everyone's expected participation: